 Table of Contents

-If you’re considering a career in the tech industry, especially as a web developer, you might be wondering whether you need a degree in computer science.
+If you’re considering a career in the tech industry, especially as a web developer, you might wonder whether you need a degree in computer science.

-In fact, “do you need a degree in computer science to be a programmer” is such a common question people have that we decided to write this whole article about it.
+In fact, “Do you need a degree in computer science to be a programmer?” is such a common question that we decided to write this whole article about it.

-The reality is that going to college or university and getting a CS degree is just one path available to you if you want to work in web development.
-In this article, we’ll elaborate on why that is and what other options there are.
+In reality, going to college or university and getting a CS degree is just one path available to you if you want to work in web development.
+In this article, we’ll elaborate on why and other options.

 Things To Know Before Considering a CS Degree

-Whether you’re trying to decide what post-secondary education or training to pursue, or you’re a working professional thinking about switching careers, there are a few important things to consider before committing to a computer science degree.
+Whether you’re trying to decide what post-secondary education or training to pursue or you’re working professionally and thinking about switching careers, there are a few important things to consider before committing to a computer science degree.

 Some computer science degrees can cost up to $20,000 per semester.
-Of course, there are ways to get financial aid, but you’ll still usually end up with loans to pay off.
-There are definitely cheaper ways to become a web developer without a degree.
+Of course, there are ways to get financial aid, but you’ll still usually have loans to pay off.
+There are cheaper ways to become a web developer without a degree.

-1. It usually takes at least 4 years to earn a CS degree
+1. It usually takes at least four years to earn a CS degree

 Most computer science degree programs follow a traditional 4-year path to earn a bachelor’s degree (or equivalent).
-However, you may also choose to attend a 6-year program if you want to earn a master’s degree in CS.
+However, you may also attend a 6-year program to earn a master’s degree in CS.

 Computer science degree programs tend to offer a very broad scope.
 Besides teaching you how to code, curriculums cover more academic topics like advanced mathematics, computer algorithms, CS theory, and operating system design.
 If you just want to learn the most relevant skills to work as a web developer, you don’t necessarily need to know all this.